ZuriaTahir-18/Retail-revenue-analysis-PowerBI/README.md

 - Business intelligence dashboard development
 - Communicating data-driven insights effectively

+## 🙌 Connect with Me

-lpful or want to collaborate, feel free to connect with me on [LinkedIn](https://www.linkedin.com/).
+If you found this project helpful or want to collaborate, feel free to connect with me on [LinkedIn](https://www.linkedin.com/).